MoneyMutual is an online matching service for short-term loans and cash advances. You’ve probably seen their commercials

 If you can check off all of these eligibility requirements then you can apply for a payday loan through MoneyMutual knowing you have strong chances of receiving a loan offer.

 MoneyMutual Loan Application Process

 Once you receive an offer, you’re not required to accept it.
 In fact, be sure to take your time and review your loan terms carefully, including what your monthly payments will be, how long you have to repay the loan, and how much it’ll cost you overall to borrow money.

 Also, check what kind of loan offer you’re looking at.

 In addition to short-term loans, lenders working with the MoneyMutual network may also offer an installment loan, line of credit, title loan, or auto equity loan.
 Some of those offers may require you to put up cash or property as collateral.
 If you end up defaulting on the loan, you could lose your collateral, which is a huge risk to take on.

 In short, make sure you’re confident in your ability to repay the loan before you agree to it.
 Otherwise, you could end up in a worse financial situation than you’re already in.

 Once You’re Approved

 You can get approved quickly and if you sign your loan agreement right away.
 Borrowers typically receive funds in as little as 24 hours.
 This could be slower depending on the lender and if you apply on a weekend or holiday.
-After you get your loan funds, you’re ready to use the money for whatever you need.
+After the funds are in your bank account, you’re ready to use the money for whatever you need.
 You’ll also find out when your payment is due to your lender, and how you can submit your payment.